 Vice President Kamala Harris would prioritize small business growth and large industry competition in shaping her own antitrust and regulatory policy if she wins the presidency in November, Maryland’s Democratic Governor Wes Moore said Wednesday.

-“Making sure that we are both supporting our small businesses and making it easier for small businesses to be able to grow, and also making it easier for our large industries to be able to compete within our states and within this country is something that I think is going to be important” to Harris, Moore said on CNBC’s “Squawk Box.”
+“Making sure that we are both supporting our small businesses and making it easier for small businesses to be able to grow, and also making it easier for our large industries to be able to compete within our states and within this country is something that I think is going to be important” to Harris, Moore said when discussing competition on CNBC’s “Squawk Box.”

 A pro-growth, pro-competition approach to business in a potential Harris administration would mark a striking divergence from the aggressive trust-busting and merger-skeptical principles that have shaped the Biden administration’s regulatory agenda.
 “As the vice president is thinking about a future-facing administration, there are going to be different dynamics that are going to require different philosophies,” said Moore.
 “There will be different sociopolitical and just political dynamics that are going to require a different set, a different lens, and a different vision.”